Asian American businesses are defending themselves against rise in anti-Asian violence

 The National Asian/Pacific Islander American Chamber of Commerce and Entrepreneurship held an emergency Zoom meeting last week to discuss anti-Asian hate and the Atlanta shootings that drew more than four dozen business leaders.

 “There are two illnesses attacking AAPI small businesses: One is covid.
-The other is hate,” said Chiling Tong, president and chief executive of the national chamber, who’s been fielding calls and emails from around the country from businesses seeking guidance.
+The other is hate,” said Chiling Tong, president and chief executive of the national chamber, who has been fielding calls and emails from around the country from businesses seeking guidance.
 “They are just very scared to operate, especially after the attacks in Atlanta.”

 Geri Guidote Hernandez, the Filipina American owner of Savory Crust, an empanada carryout in a Chicago-area ethnic strip mall, said the attacks compelled her this week to draw up an emergency active-shooter plan for her employees, who include her two daughters.